-In a nod to the Santa of yesteryear, I decided to wrap my gifts in white and red.
+In a nod to the Santa of yesteryear, I decided to wrap my gifts in a white and red color scheme.
 I love how the white contrasts with the red and gold ornaments on the Christmas tree.
 For the final touch, I added a simple red ribbon on the gifts.

 The best Christmas gifts are always DIY.

 A few years ago, my sister-in-law gifted us with a framed print that has the words “Wise men still seek him” printed on a chevron pattern.
 Beyond adding charm to our coffee table tray, it centers us spiritually during the hustle and bustle of the holiday season.